bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 Connect your Apple Developer account to Bitrise if:

-* You want to use our `iOS Auto Provision` Step to [manage provisioning profiles for an iOS application](/code-signing/ios-code-signing/ios-auto-provisioning/).
+* You want to use our **iOS Auto Provision** Step to [manage provisioning profiles for an iOS application](/code-signing/ios-code-signing/ios-auto-provisioning/).
-* You want to upload your app to the App Store, using either our `fastlane` or `Deploy to iTunes Connect` Steps.
+* You want to upload your app to the App Store, using either our **fastlane** or **Deploy to iTunes Connect** Steps.
-* You want to upload metadata, screenshots, or other artifacts using our `fastlane` Step.
+* You want to upload metadata, screenshots, or other artifacts using our **fastlane** Step.

-{% include message_box.html type="warning" title="Custom Script Steps" content="If you use, for example, a custom Script Step to utilise `fastlane` or to upload your app to the App Store, you will not be able to get past Apple 2FA by connecting your Apple Developer account.
-This solution only works with the official Steps, such as `fastlane`, `iOS Auto Provision` or `Deploy to iTunes Connect`. "%}
+{% include message_box.html type="warning" title="Custom Script Steps" content="If you use, for example, a custom Script Step to utilize **fastlane** or to upload your app to the App Store, you will not be able to get past Apple 2FA by connecting your Apple Developer account.
+This solution only works with the official Steps, such as **fastlane**, **iOS Auto Provision** or **Deploy to iTunes Connect**. "%}

-The above Steps all require two-factor authentication, which is mandatory for all Apple Developer accounts.
+The above Steps all require two-factor authentication (2FA), which is mandatory for all Apple Developer accounts.
 If, during your build, Bitrise needs to access your Apple Developer Portal account, it will have to go through 2FA.

 Connecting your Apple Developer account allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every single occasion.